Platform-Studio/demo_pcs_service/README.md

 ## Service deployment
 ### Initial setup
-Currently, the PCS App must  initially be set up by a Platform team member.
+Currently, a PCS App must initially be set up by a Platform team member.

-Once setup, the process is entirely self-serve, through the PCS dashboard.
+Setup in one-time, and then the process is entirely self-serve, through the PCS dashboard.

 ### App Definition
 The PCS App definitions can specify a link to a Github repo.